 NATIONAL TRAIN DAY

-National Train Day was started by Amtrak in 2008 as a method to spread information to the general public about rail travel and the history of trains in the United States.
+Amtrak created National Train Day in 2008 as a method of spreading information to the general public about rail travel and the history of trains in the United States.
 Amtrak discontinued the day in 2016.